edgarberm/dashup/README.md

 <p>&nbsp;</p>

-🚨 **DISCLAIMER** This component are under development.
+🚨 **IMPORTANT** This component are under development.
 Is not ready for production!
 I would be delighted to have your help in getting it ready as soon as possible.
 If you'd like, you can create an issue [here](https://github.com/builtbyedgar/react-dashboard/issues).

 ---